BitcoinDesign/Guide/guide/how-it-works/wallet-privacy.md

 ---

-Privacy is about the ability to control what information is available to others and what they can do with it.
+Privacy is about the ability to control what information is available to others.
 On this page, we will provide a soft introduction to the topic, with a focus on what product builders and users can do to improve their payment privacy.

 #### Design with privacy in mind